 - Is there a PBIS/School Climate team?
 Who is on that team (by role) and what is the team's mission?
-What data does the PBIS/Climate team use to make decisions? - How are students identified as struggling, needing support, how is it documented? - How are decision made to match students to interventions? - What is the data collection system (discipline, progress monitoring for behavior.
+What data does the PBIS/Climate team use to make decisions? - How are students identified as struggling, needing support, how is it documented?
+Does your school have an Rtl team (for academics)? - How are decision made to match students with interventions? - What is the data collection system (discipline, progress monitoring for behavior.
 What are the decision rules?
-Is data presented to the whole faculty?
+Is data presented to the whole faculty and at what frequency?
 Are data disaggregated by race, gender and Sp.
 Ed. eligibility? - Who are the interventionists in the building?
 How are interventions delivered? - How are students referred for special education? - Does the school have and use social-emotional curriculum?
 Who delivers it?
 Does the school have a 'character education' program?
 Who delivers it? - How are discipline referrals handled?

 Write a 3-6 page summary of your findings.
 Where are the gaps in terms of available interventions?
-This paper is due 5/28/2013
+This paper is due 5/28/14

-2. Best Practices Reflection -The purpose of this assignment is to consider peer-reviewed best practices in school and organizational system design.
+2. Best Practices Reflection - The purpose of this assignment is to consider peer-reviewed best practices in school and organizational system design.

 Choose one of the assigned readings in Best Practices V. Summarize the article in less than six pages and give a reflection on how the information does/does not influence your practice.
-This reflection is due anytime before 7/3/2013.
+This reflection is due anytime before 6/9/14.